The complexity of separability for semilinear sets and Parikh automata: Separability of semilinear sets is in

-\subparagraph{Algorithm Step I: Solution sets to linear Diophantine equations} Using the characterization \cref{characterization-recognizable-separability2}, we can now explain our algorithm for the $\coNP$ upper bound in \cref{main-epa}.
+Using the characterization \cref{characterization-recognizable-separability2}, we can now explain our algorithm for the $\coNP$ upper bound in \cref{main-epa}.
 We describe an $\NP$ algorithm that establishes \emph{inseparability}.

-Let us first see that we can reduce the problem to the case that both input sets are given as projections of solution sets of linear Diophantine equations.
-First, we may assume that the input formulas are of the $\exists x_1,\ldots,x_n\colon \kappa(x_1,\ldots,x_n,y_1,\ldots,y_m)$, where $\kappa$ is a formula consisting of conjunction and disjunction (i.e.\ no negation) of atoms of the form $t\ge 0$, where $t$ is a linear combination of variables $x_1,\ldots,x_n,y_1,\ldots,y_m$ and integer coefficients.
+\subparagraph{Algorithm Step I: Solution sets to linear Diophantine equations} Let us first see that we can reduce the problem to the case where both input sets are given as projections of solution sets of linear Diophantine equations.
+We may assume that the input formulas are of the form $\exists \bx\colon \kappa(\bx,\by)$, where $\kappa$ is a formula consisting of conjunction and disjunction (i.e.\ no negation) of atoms of the form $t\ge a$, where $t$ is a linear combination of variables $\bx=(x_1,\ldots,x_n), \by=(y_1,\ldots,y_m)$ and integer coefficients, and $a$ is a constant.